Second Century For Williamson As New Zealand Extend Lead Past 500 - UrduPoint

 Wicketkeeper Clyde Fortuin, one of six Proteas debutants, departed for nine just before the tourists went to lunch at 129-7.

-Henry took 3-31 and Mitchell Santner capitalised on spin-friendly conditions to finish with 3-34.
+The tail was wrapped up quickly, with Henry taking 3-31 and Mitchell Santner capitalising on spin-friendly conditions to finish with 3-34.

 Recent Stories